- — Raw, Kosher, Dry Beans

 Organic Black Turtle Beans Nutrition Value

-Black turtle beans are good for you because they provide your body with a wide range of important nutrients, such as Protein, Dietary fiber, Iron, Magnesium, B vitamins, Potassium.
+Black turtle beans are right for you because they provide your body with a wide range of essential nutrients, such as protein, dietary fiber, iron, magnesium, B vitamins, and potassium.

-Organic Black Beans are gluten-free, so if you are sensitive to this element, you can enjoy delicious and safe black bean pasta, flour, noodles, and spaghetti.
+Organic Black Beans are gluten-free, so if you are sensitive to gluten, you can enjoy delicious and safe black bean pasta, flour, noodles, and spaghetti.